xrhics/TME/README.md

 Tree-guided Multi-task Embedding Learning for Semantic Annotation of Venues Using Check-ins.

 ## Data
 * The input file "trajectoryTraining𝑥.txt" is from Foursquare, including check-ins of 18 months collected from Tokyo and New York.
 Each line of this file is a check-in sequence of a user.
-Note: we randomly mark off 𝑥% (x% = 10%, 20%, 30%) of all the venues and replace their categories with the “NULL” tag.
+Note: we randomly mark off 𝑥% (𝑥% = 10%, 20%, 30%) of all the venues and replace their categories with the “NULL” tag.

 * The input file "category0.csv" contains the venue categories used by Foursquare, which constitute a five-layer hierarchical structure, as the category hierarchy.
 The format is: [categoryid,categoryname,parent]